 It provides exactly the value needed at a reasonable price point.
 It allows saving a lot of money if we compare it to higher-end devices while providing good quality.

-It is not a coincidence that this is one of the most popular budget-friendly and starter audio interfaces in the world.
+This is not a coincidence that this is one of the most popular budget-friendly and starter audio interfaces in the world.
 While we wouldn’t recommend the 1st generation of the devices, the current 3rd version has undergone serious upgrades.

 Strongest points we like about this device and why we recommend it is: